pebblecode/pebblecode.github.io/readme.md

 ---
 ```

 You can set whether an article is featured at the top of the blog homepage by setting: `feature: true` within the information section at the top of the markdown file.
-Make sure only have one post is set to this.
+Make sure only one post is set to this.

 Once you are happy, push this file to the `master` branch to go LIVE.